 Air purifiers need room to breathe, so make sure it’s in a spot where air is not obstructed.
 Keeping ceiling fans on low throughout the home can also help move more air to the purifiers, increasing its effectiveness.

-When using the air purifier, it’s best to keep windows and doors closed.
+When using the air purifier, keep windows and doors closed.
 If you open the windows to let in a warm summer day, you might as well shut off the purifiers.
 Once you close the house again, you can restart the machine.

 Some filters can be cleaned, but you should check them at least every other month to ensure they are working properly.
 If you purchase an Oransi air purifier, you can order filters through our online store.